rooklift/halite2_rush_theory/README.md

 ## Problems

+Our theory is great if we can get into the right situation fast enough.
+But if the enemy is docked, he will be producing ships soon and we will lose; so we must use more aggressive play, ignoring our theory.
+The most successful defenders exploited the bot's imperfect play while trying to close the gap ([one](https://halite.io/play/?game_id=7349762), [two](https://halite.io/play/?game_id=7549402)).

 Sometimes two bots will get into a situation where neither is willing to move.
 I try to detect such situations and then use the fact that we know where they will be to make perfectly destructive moves.
 I still use the genetic algorithm, but with a different fitness function based on expected damage.
 [This game](https://halite.io/play/?game_id=7094226) shows the result, at turns 37, 67, and 121.

 Sometimes we "win" the rush but the enemy has successfully built a ship and escaped with it.
 If we chase it forever, he will win on the "ships built" tiebreaker.
 To avoid this, if possible, I turn off the GA, send one ship to chase the enemy and another ship to dock and build up a fleet, as in [this game](https://halite.io/play/?game_id=7453830).